AWS Fargate vs. ECS classic: Which One is Best for My Workload?

 Launch Types

-Now that we have a general understanding of what containers are and how to use them in AWS let's take a closer look at Amazon ECS and Fargate.
+Now that we have a general understanding of what containers are and ways to deploy them in AWS let's take a closer look at Amazon ECS and AWS Fargate.

 Elastic Container Service (ECS)